 - Remove pan from the oven and set onto a heat-resistant surface.
 Let Yorkshire puddings rest for 5-10 minutes before serving.

 To serve your Yorkshire pudding, plate up two per person, along with the main course and other side dishes.
-Ladle desired amount of gravy onto the puddings, and enjoy!
+Ladle your desired amount of beef gravy onto the puddings, and enjoy!

 Like this recipe?
 Try these!

 - 1 cup flour

 - 1/2 cup oil drippings from roast

 - Sift flour and salt together in a medium bowl.
 Combine with eggs and milk.
 Whisk until smooth.
 Set aside for 30 minutes.

 - Pour drippings into 8 cups of a muffin tin.
 Preheat it in the oven at 425 degrees F. for 15 minutes.